Nick Smith (British politician): Campaign for Mineworkers

 Smith successfully campaigned for the £1.5bn Mineworkers Pension Scheme transfer reserve to be returned to former mineworkers to give former miners a fairer deal, “overturning an historic injustice and ensuring fair payouts for years to come”.

 Smith, who comes from a family of mineworkers, including his three uncles on his mother’s side began campaigning on this issue around December 2017 and over the following seven years championed the cause, asking questions in the House of Commons, writing letters calling for action, challenging Prime Minister Boris Johnson when a promise he made on this issue during the 2019 election was not fulfilled, and helping to secure a Select Committee inquiry which supported the case for the money to be returned to mineworker pensioners.

 In its 2024 election manifesto The Labour Party pledged to “end the injustice of the Mineworkers' Pension Scheme”, a promise that was fulfilled when, in her budget of October 2024, Chancellor Rachel Reeves MP announced that the Labour Government would be transferring the Mineworkers Pensions Scheme Investment Reserve Fund back to its members, translating to an immediate uplift of £29 a week on average for members.

 Reeves referred to Smith directly in her budget speech saying that she had “listened closely to [her] Honourable Friends for Easington, Doncaster Central, Blaenau Gwent, and Ayr, Carrick and Cumnock on this issue.”

 Blaenau Gwent & Rhymney saw the highest number of mineworker pensioners receive the uplift in Wales with 1622 pension scheme members in the constituency.

-Smith welcomed this saying: “My fellow coalfield MPs and I have been campaigning for a fairer deal for mineworkers for a long time, it is fantastic to see our Labour government righting this wrong and returning what is owed to mineworkers and their families.
+Smith adopted this saying: “My fellow coalfield MPs and I have been campaigning for a fairer deal for mineworkers for a long time, it is fantastic to see our Labour government righting this wrong and returning what is owed to mineworkers and their families.

-“Miners spent decades working deep underground to keep our country running.
-I’m very pleased that they will now be justly rewarded.”